Azure/osdu-developer/docs/tutorials.md

 ![Create Profile](./images/tutorial_1.png)

-### 1. Clone the solution to the CloudDrive
+### 1. Clone the solution

-Using a new cloudshell session clone the solution to the persistent clouddrive.
+Using a new cloudshell session clone the repository.

 ```powershell
 cd clouddrive